manishankarvakta/TCM-ERP/docs/DOKPLOY_SETUP.md

 # Dokploy Deployment Guide

-This guide explains how to deploy the application using Dokploy with the **Docker Compose** configuration.
+> 📖 **For complete step-by-step deployment instructions, see [DOKPLOY_DEPLOYMENT_GUIDE.md](./DOKPLOY_DEPLOYMENT_GUIDE.md)**

+This document provides technical details about the Dokploy configuration and explains the differences between local and Dokploy deployments.

 ## Differences from Local Docker Compose